Share to Social Media

 What happens if I withhold my payment?

-Late fees: A late payment interest of 10% per annum on a daily basis based on the amount owes could be imposed on strata owners who failed to paid up.
+Late fees: A late payment interest not exceed 10% per annum based on the amount owes could be imposed on the strata owners who failed to paid up.
+The interest rate is determined by the JMB in the first annual general meeting.

 Seizure of movable property: The commissioner has the authority to seize any movable property including TV, smart phone even home appliance such as rice cooker which could be found in the building or elsewhere in the state belongs to the defaulting strata owner.